GrantCulbertson/BelizeSolarProject/README.md

 Out team will:
 - create a main page to provide information on the project.
+  - a search panel to look through all the different school's subpages
+  - an overview of the project
+  - overall metrics on the entire system
 - a set of sub pages for each school

 It should be nice looking, and include buttons and/or pull down menus to navigate.